trickv/trick.vanstaveren.us_jekyll/wiki/Home.md

 This is the personal site for one Patrick van Staveren.

-If you are actually trying to get in touch with him, check out the [contact](/wiki/Contact "wikilink") page!
+If you are actually trying to get in touch, check out the [contact](/wiki/Contact "wikilink") page!

 I also have a computer named [sting](/wiki/Computers/Sting "wikilink") who